 Extended warranties and service contracts are also often regulated by some government agencies, such as state departments of insurance, which mandate certain funding, licensing and processes related to insurers, often the 'obligor' of a contract or contract administrators, sometimes also an obligor, and always the entities whom develop, market, sell and fulfill service commitments under warranties and service contracts.

 Home warranties are slightly different insomuch as they tend to offer coverage not on consumer products like appliances and electronics, though sometimes they do, but rather on home systems and structural items, such as HVAC systems, plumbing, electrical, and foundations.
 Home warranties are also regulated more tightly and more often by state entities.

-Warranty services are essentially fulfillment of the promise awww.onpointwarranty.com/warranty-company ww like a manufacturer, retailer or service provider makes when selling a product with a warranty, or an extended warranty or service contract.
+Warranty services are essentially fulfillment of the promise a warranty company like a manufacturer, retailer or service provider makes when selling a product with a warranty, or an extended warranty or service contract.
 Warranty services include maintaining, repairing, or replacing a warrantied product.

 Product service often includes a field service tech, wrench in hand ready to fix products.
 However, warranty service has evolved.
 Some products can be fixed and some can't, insomuch as it's more economical to replace a product with a new or refurbished unit.
 Some products are IoT enabled and can indicate to manufacturers and service providers an issue before it progresses to a complete product failure, making proactive maintenance rather than reactive service the biggest need.